DDavid5/Linux_sysadmin_task/tasks.md

 14. Forward the port 80/tcp to port 8080/tcp.

-15. Change the APT mirror using the command line.

-16. Install Apache, MySql, Php and check if they are running
+15. Install Apache, MySql, Php and check if they are running

-17. Connect via SSH to another device
+16. Connect via SSH to another device

-18.
   > <strong>Note:</strong>
   >  - All tasks must be done from the terminal.
   >  - All changes should persist across reboots